-- 7.1 The fixed asset register shall be maintained in the format determined by the Chief Financial Officer, which format shall comply with the requirements of generally recognised accounting practice (GRAP). - 72 The fixed asset register shall reflect the following information if available and applicable: - 7.2.1 a brief description of each asset; - 7.2.2 Unique asset number; - 7.2.3 the date on which the asset was acquired or brought into use or ready for use pending of the category of asset; - 7.2.4 SCOA item (When applicable); - 7.2.5 the date on which the asset was acquired or brought into use or ready for use pending of the category of asset; - 7.2.6 the location of the asset (GPS Coordinates, if available); - 7.2.7 the department(s) or vote(s) within which the assets will be used; - 7.2.8 the title deed number, in the case of land and buildings; - 7.2.9 the stand number (Erf.
-No.), in the case of fixed property; - 7.2.10 where applicable, the identification number, as determined in compliance with part 11 below;
+- 7.1 The fixed asset register shall be maintained in the format determined by the Chief Financial Officer, which format shall comply with the requirements of generally recognised accounting practice (GRAP). - The fixed asset register shall reflect the following information if available and applicable: - 7.2.1 a brief description of each asset, - 7.2.2 Unique asset identification number; - 7.2.3 Barcode or location: - 7.2.4 the date on which the asset was acquired or brought into use or ready for use pending of the category of asset; - 7.2.5 SCOA item (When applicable); - 7.2.6 the date on which the asset was acquired or brought into use or ready for use pending of the category of asset; - 7.2.7 the location of the asset (GPS Coordinates, if available); - 7.2.8 the department(s) or vote(s) within which the assets will be used; - 7.2.9 the title deed number, in the case of land and buildings; - 7.2.10 the stand number (Erf.
+No.), in the case of fixed property; - 7.2.11 where applicable, the identification number, as determined in compliance with part 11 below; - 7.2.12 the original cost, or the revalued amount determined in compliance with part 26 below, or the fair value if no costs are available; - 7.2.13 the (last) revaluation date of the fixed assets subject to revaluation; when applicable - 7.2.14 the revalued value of such fixed assets; when applicable - 7.2.15 who did the (last) revaluation; when applicable - 7.2.16 accumulated depreciation to date; - 7.2.17 the depreciation charge for the current financial year; - 7.2.18 the carrying value of the asset; - 7.2.19 the method and rate of depreciation; - 7.2.20 impairment losses incurred during the financial year (and the reversal

-- 7.2.11 the original cost, or the revalued amount determined in compliance with part 26 below, or the fair value if no costs are available; - 7.2.12 the (last) revaluation date of the fixed assets subject to revaluation; - 7.2.13 the revalued value of such fixed assets; - 7.2.14 who did the (last) revaluation; - 7.2.15 accumulated depreciation to date; - 7.2.16 the depreciation charge for the current financial year; - 7.2.17 the carrying value of the asset; - 7.2.18 the method and rate of depreciation; - 7.2.19 impairment losses incurred during the financial year (and the reversal of such losses, where applicable); - 7.2.20 the source of financing; - 7.2.21 Ward classification (When applicable); - 7.2.22 the current insurance arrangements; - 7.2.23 whether the asset is required to perform basic municipal services; - 7.2.24 whether the asset has been used to secure any debt, and if so the nature and duration of such security arrangements; - 7.2.25 the date on which the asset is disposed of; - 7.2.26 the disposal price; - 7.2.27 the date on which the asset is retired from use and transferred to non-current assets held for sale; - 7.2.28 financial leases should also be included in the asset register as assets subject to finance leases - 7.3 All executive directors under whose control any asset falls shall promptly provide the Chief Financial Officer in writing with any information required to compile the fixed asset register, and shall promptly advise the chief financial officer in writing of any

-- material change which may occur in respect of such information. - 7.4 If the asset is constructed over a period of time, it shall be recorded as work-in-progress (for example and unfinished road) until it is available for use, thereafter it shall be appropriately capitalised as an asset in the fixed assets register. - 7.5 A fixed asset shall remain in the fixed assets register for as long as it is in physical existence.
+- of such losses, where applicable); - 7.2.21 the source of financing; - 7.2.22 Ward classification (When applicable); - 7.2.23 the current insurance arrangements; when applicable - 7.2.24 whether the asset is required to perform basic municipal services; when applicable - 7.2.25 whether the asset has been used to secure any debt, and if so the nature and duration of such security arrangements; - 7.2.26 the date on which the asset is disposed of; - 7.2.27 the disposal price; - 7.2.28 the date on which the asset is retired from use and transferred to non-current assets held for sale; - 7.2.29 financial leases should also be included in the asset register as assets subject to finance leases; when applicable - 7.3 All executive directors under whose control any asset falls shall promptly provide the Chief Financial Officer in writing with any information required to compile the fixed asset register, and shall promptly advise the chief financial officer in writing of any material change which may occur in respect of such information. - 7.4 If the asset is constructed over a period of time, it shall be recorded as work-in-progress (for example and unfinished road) until it is available for use, thereafter it shall be appropriately capitalised as an asset in the fixed assets register. - 7.5 A fixed asset shall remain in the fixed assets register for as long as it is in physical existence.